Join us for the Online Graduate GIS Programs Information Session June 1 at 12 p.m. PT Register Today

 USC students will also have access to some other proprietary GIS and remote sensing software.
 Find out more on the Spatial Sciences Institute Website.

 Online students across all of USC’s undergraduate and graduate programs receive the same degrees as on-campus students.
-Our online GIS students are key members of the Trojan family, and they receive the academically rigorous education they expect from a top-tier university.
-We also welcome online students to visit the campus; if they choose to do so, they may receive a student ID card and gain access to all of the same on-campus amenities that all USC students can utilize.
+Our online GIS students are key members of the Trojan Family, and they receive the academically rigorous education they expect from a top-tier university.
+We also welcome students who study online to visit the campus; if they choose to do so, they may receive a student ID card and gain access to all of the same on-campus amenities that all USC students can utilize.

 Q: Are instructors’ office hours conducted online?

-Faculty hold virtual office hours and, depending upon the course and assignments, hold small group Google hang-outs, BlueJeans sessions and other small group and/or individual virtual meetings as needed.
+Faculty host virtual office hours and, depending upon the course and assignments, hold small group sessions and other small group and/or individual virtual meetings as needed.
+Our course delivery platform also offers multiple ways to get in touch with faculty members as often as you desire, including live chats and virtual sessions.

 Q: What types of topics can I choose for my master’s thesis?